oracle-livelabs/database/23cfree/js-generic-get-started-example/get-started-example.md

 ## Task 1: Create a schema to store the JavaScript module

 All the steps in this lab can either be completed in `sqlplus` or `sqlcl`.
 The instructions refer to `sqlplus` but apart from the initial connection the two options are identical.
 Instead of typing the instructions you can use the "copy" button to copy the code to the clipboard.
-Select the terminal window you want to paste the code into, then hit CTRL + SHIT + V to insert the text at your cursor's position.
+Select the terminal window you want to paste the code into, then hit CTRL + SHIFT + V to insert the text at your cursor's position.

 1. Start by connecting to the database as `SYS`